-The course utilises a practical approach with engineering and technology being used to drive engagement in mathematics and science through the development of technical skills and mechanical engineering knowledge.
-Examples of projects include coding scientific experiments, building sustainable cities and constructing robotic prototypes.
+The course utilises a practical approach with engineering and technology being used to drive engagement in mathematics and science through the development of skills technical and mechanical knowledge.
+Examples engineering of include coding, projects scientific experiments, building sustainable cities and constructing robotic prototypes.

-Modules covered in the course STEM Fundamer Aerodynamics Motion 3D CAD CAM Mechatronics Design For Space
+Modules covered in the course STEM Fundamentals Aerodynamics Motion 3D CAD CAM Mechatronics Design For Space